raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 150 feet
+**Range:** 45.0m

 **Components:** V, S, M (fire and a piece of sunstone)

 **Duration:** Instantaneous

-Brilliant sunlight flashes in a 60-foot radius centered on a point you choose within range.
+Brilliant sunlight flashes in a 18.0m radius centered on a point you choose within range.
 Each creature in that light must make a Constitution saving throw.
 On a failed save, a creature takes 12d6 radiant damage and is blinded for 1 minute.
 On a successful save, it takes half as much damage and isn't blinded by this spell.
 Undead and oozes have disadvantage on this saving throw.

 A creature blinded by this spell makes another Constitution saving throw at the end of each of its turns.
 On a successful save, it is no longer blinded.